MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-data-refresh-by-using-external-data-connections-in-office.md

 9. Click **Close**.

 Once you have completed the data connection wizard, you can create your report and then publish it to a document library.
-When the workbook is rendered using , uses the connection information specified in the ODC file to refresh the data.
+When the workbook is rendered using Excel Online, Excel Online uses the connection information specified in the ODC file to refresh the data.